-Earlier this week the European Commission announced a 3-prong initiative to grow total online sales within the union by reducing existing barriers and pushing for cross border fluidity.
-The action comes one year after the commission first announced one of its key priorities, the creation of a “Single Digital Market” within the European Union.
+In 2016, the European Commission launched a 3-prong initiative to grow total online sales within the EU by reducing existing barriers and pushing for cross border fluidity.
+It is called “Single Digital Market“.

 Three key issues the European Commission’s proposal addresses are: